Bass Point Reserve

 Bass Point Reserve is a 72 hectare coastal jewel, located just south of Shellharbour Village and contains one of the few littoral rainforest areas in the Illawarra.

-Bass Point has great fishing and is a well known as a diving location.
 A boat ramp and public amenities are also available.